nus-cs2103/website-base/admin/project-deliverables.md

    * **E. Amount of work** [{{ icon_individual }}]:  Evaluate the amount of work, on a scale of 0 to 30.
      * Consider [this PR (`history` command)](https://github.com/se-edu/addressbook-level4/pull/440/files) as 5 units of effort which means [this PR (`undo/redo` command)](https://github.com/se-edu/addressbook-level4/pull/610/files) is about 15 points of effort.
 Given that 30 points matches an effort twice as that needed for the `undo/redo` feature (which was given as an example of an `A` grade project), we expect most students to be have efforts lower than 20.
-     * Consider ==the _main feature_ only==.
-Exclude GUI inputs, but consider GUI outputs of the feature.
-Count all implementation/testing/documentation work as mentioned in that person's PPP.
+     * Count all implementation/testing/documentation work as mentioned in that person's PPP.
 Also look at the actual code written by the person.
-We understand that it is not possible to know exactly which part of the code is for the main feature; make a best-guess judgement call based on the available info.
      * {{ icon_important_big_red }} Do not give a high value just _to be nice_.
 If your estimate is wildly inaccurate, it means you are unable to estimate the effort required to implement a feature in a project that you are supposed to know well at this point. ==You will lose marks if that is the case.==

 #### Processing PE Bug Reports: